terasolunaorg/terasolunaorg.github.com/guideline/1.0.x/en/_sources/Security/XSS.txt

    * - ``'``
      - ``&#39;``

-| ``f:h()`` should be used in all display items to be output as string to prevent XSS.
+| To prevent XSS, \ ``f:h()``\  should be used in all display items that are to be output as strings.
-| An example of application where input value is to be redisplayed on another screen is described.
+| An example of application where input value is to be re-output on different screen is given below.

-Example of vulnerability where output value is not escaped
+Example of vulnerability when output values are not escaped
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-| Since the example is only described as reference example, the implementation as follows should not be performed.
+| This example below is given only for reference; it should never be implemented.

 **Implementation of output screen**